Free quotients of fundamental groups of smooth quasi-projective varieties: Completely reducible fibers of pencils on surfaces in

-\begin{proof} By hypothesis, we know that three singular fibers are products of lines, hence of type $I_3$ or $IV$, and a fourth singular fiber contains a line, hence it is of type $I_2$, $I_3$, $III$, or $IV$.
-Therefore, numerically, there can only be three possibilities: $4I_3$, $I_2+2I_3+IV$, and $3I_3+III$.
+\begin{proof} By hypothesis, we know that three singular fibers of a pencil of cubic curves forming a special Pascal configuration are unions of lines.
+Hence the types of the singular fibers of the corresponding rational elliptic surface are $I_3$ or $IV$, and since a fourth singular fiber of the pencil of cubics contains a line, the singular fiber of elliptic surface is of type $I_2$, $I_3$, $III$, or $IV$.
+Since the sum of Euler characteristics of the fibers is equal to $12$, there can only be three possibilities: $4I_3$, $I_2+2I_3+IV$, and $3I_3+III$.
 A surface of type $4I_3$ corresponds with the Hessian pencil, which comes from the choice of $P_1$ as an inflection point.
-A surface $I_2+2I_3+IV$ appears when the three lines in $\cC_3$ are concurrent.
-Finally, the surface $3I_3+III$ does not exist according to Miranda's list of rational elliptic surfaces (cf.\cite[p.197, item 92.]{Miranda}). \end{proof}
+A surface with configuration $I_2+2I_3+IV$ appears when the three lines in $\cC_3$ are concurrent.
+Finally, the surface with configuration $3I_3+III$ does not exist according to Miranda's list of rational elliptic surfaces (cf.\cite[p.197, item 92.]{Miranda}). \end{proof}

 \begin{exam} The special Pascal configuration of type $I_2+2I_3+IV$ can be realized as the set of zeroes of:

 \end{exam}